cblp/gt/README.md

     - the feature is useful for the project and
     - the method chosen to implement the feature is reasonable.

-  A good mentor should answer other questions too.
+  A good mentor may answer other questions too.